JYVSECTEC/PHR-model/README.md

   - All the sections will be described in more detail during 2020
 - Case examples of different solutions for sections
   - Practical examples on how organizations can use the model are provided as case studies during years 2020-2021
+  - The case studies will be created in our Cyber Range's fictional organization environments to represent realistic implementation for  different parts of the model
 - Best practices how to involve police authorities will be implemented as a part of the model during years 2020 - 2021

 # Main contributors